Collaborative Piano

 OPERA COACHING

 Applicants are required to provide their own collaborator for live auditions.
-Applicants for in-person auditions can bring their own collaborator or hire a musician from this roster.
+Applicants for in-person auditions can bring their own collaborator or hire a musician from a roster to be available by October 20.

 • Applicants will sing and play the following: